google/GoogleUtilities/README.md

   git push origin {version}
   ```
   *Note: Ensure that any inflight PRs that depend on the new `GoogleUtilities` version are updated to point to the
-  newly tagged version rather than the latest checksum.*
+  newly tagged version rather than a checksum.*

 ### CocoaPods
 * Publish the newly versioned pod to CocoaPods